Understanding DIM and Estrogen Balance

+Imbalances in estrogen levels can cause a wide range of symptoms and disorders, including estrogen dominance.
 Fortunately, phytonutrients discovered in cruciferous vegetables offer a natural approach to resolving estrogen imbalance.
-Dietary supplementation with an absorbable form of one of these phytonutrients, called DiIndoly Methane (DIM), helps promote healthier estrogen metabolism.
+Dietary supplementation with an absorbable form of one of these phytonutrients, called DiIndolylMethane (DIM), helps promote healthier estrogen metabolism.
 DIM’s hormonal balancing effects have revealed these midlife problems are not due to estrogen itself alone, but rather, to estrogen metabolism imbalances.

 The connection between DIM and hormones like estrogen has to do with similar characteristics between them at the molecular level.
 DIM is not an estrogen or a hormone, but like estrogen it shares the common characteristic of being poorly soluble in water.
-Like estrogen, DIM can be metabolized only by a special class of cytochrome enzymes that reside in cell membranes in the non-water part of cells.
+And like estrogen, DIM can be metabolized only by a special class of cytochrome enzymes that reside in cell membranes in the non-water part of cells.
 It turns out that DIM, when consumed in food or in absorbable formulations, encourages its own metabolism.
 This special metabolic pathway for DIM, and the enzymes involved, precisely overlap with the pathway needed for healthy estrogen metabolism.

 Stated simply, supplementing the diet with DIM specifically promotes beneficial estrogen metabolism and helps restore a healthy hormonal balance.

-Q. What is estrogen dominance?
+What is estrogen dominance?

-A. Middle-aged men and women experience changes in hormone production and metabolism resulting in excess estrogen action.
-There are three basic forms of this common imbalance known as estrogen dominance.
+A: Middle-aged men and women experience changes in hormone production and metabolism resulting in excess estrogen action.
+There are three basic forms of this common imbalance known as estrogen dominance…

-Perimenopause.
-In women, slower hormone metabolism in midlife can mean higher-than-normal levels of estrogen and a deficiency in its healthy metabolites.
-Faltering estrogen metabolism often occurs in women during perimenopause, the years before menopause, and is characterized by higher monthly estrogen levels prior to estrogen’s dramatic fall at menopause.(2) Additionally, progesterone levels fall during perimenopause, resulting in a rising estrogen-to-progesterone ratio.
+In Perimenopausal Women: In women, slower hormone metabolism in midlife can mean higher-than-normal levels of estrogen and a deficiency in its healthy metabolites.
+Faltering estrogen metabolism often occurs in women during perimenopause, the years before menopause, and is characterized by higher monthly estrogen levels prior to estrogen’s dramatic fall at menopause.
+Additionally, progesterone levels fall during perimenopause, resulting in a rising estrogen-to-progesterone ratio.

-Middleaged men.
-Rising estrogen also becomes a problem for men during their 50s and 60s.
+In Periandropausal Men: Rising estrogen also becomes a problem for men during their 50s and 60s.
 In overweight men, testosterone is increasingly converted into estrogen by aromatase and rising estrogen also competes with falling testosterone.
 This corresponds to a time during which estrogen accumulates in the prostate gland.
-Estrogen is believed to contribute to benign prostatic hypertrophy (BPH).(3)
+Estrogen is believed to contribute to benign prostatic hypertrophy (BPH).

-Acquired estrogen imbalance.
-This important form of estrogen dominance has to do with inherited problems in estrogen metabolism and influences of diet and chemicals on beneficial metabolite production.
+Acquired Estrogen Imbalance: This important form of estrogen dominance has to do with inherited problems in estrogen metabolism and influences of diet and chemicals on beneficial metabolite production.
 Acquired estrogen imbalance affects both men and women.
-Almost 20 years ago, H. Leon Bradlow, Ph.D., a renowned breast cancer investigator, discovered women with breast and uterine cancer made too little of the 2-hydroxy or “good” metabolite of estrogen and too much of the 16-hydroxy or “bad” variety.(4)
+Almost 20 years ago, H. Leon Bradlow, Ph.D., a renowned breast cancer investigator, discovered women with breast and uterine cancer made too little of the 2-hydroxy or “good” metabolite of estrogen and too much of the 16-hydroxy or “bad” variety.

 Since 16-hydroxy is an unregulated form of estrogen prone to behave like “super-estrogen,” higher levels create a particularly unhealthy form of estrogen dominance.
-16-hydroxy estrogens can result in mutations, abnormal growth (as in cervical dysplasia),(5) and an increased risk of future breast cancer.(6) Overproduction of 16hydroxy estrogen is also seen in obesity,(7) high-fat diets,(8) and exposure to a host of “estrogenic” environmental chemicals.(9) Therefore, this dangerous form of estrogen dominance can result from inheritance, diet, and environmental chemicals.
+16-hydroxy estrogens can result in mutations, abnormal growth (as in cervical dysplasia), and an increased risk of future breast cancer.
+Overproduction of 16-hydroxy estrogen is also seen in obesity, high-fat diets, and exposure to a host of “estrogenic” environmental chemicals.
+Therefore, this dangerous form of estrogen dominance can result from genetics, diet, and environmental chemicals.

 What benefits can DIM offer?

-A. Supplementing our diets with DIM can shift the production of estrogen metabolites away from dangerous 16-hydroxy in favor of beneficial 2-hydroxy metabolites.
+A: Supplementing our diets with DIM can shift the production of estrogen metabolites away from dangerous 16-hydroxy in favor of beneficial 2-hydroxy metabolites.
 Taking DIM in an absorbable formulation encourages active and healthy estrogen metabolism.
 DIM supports estrogen balance by increasing beneficial 2-hydroxy estrogens and reducing the unwanted 16-hydroxy variety.